apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 But what if the `Author` type defines its own custom `merge` functions for fields of the `incoming` object?
 Since we're using [object spread syntax](https://2ality.com/2016/10/rest-spread-properties.html), such fields will immediately overwrite fields in `existing`, without triggering any nested `merge` functions.
 The `{ ...existing, ...incoming }` syntax may be an improvement, but it is not fully correct.

-Fortunately, you can find a helper function called `options.merge` in the options passed to the `merge` function, which generally behaves the same as `{ ...existing, ...incoming }`, except when the `incoming` fields have custom `merge` functions.
-When `options.merge` encounters custom `merge` functions for any of the fields in its second argument (`incoming`), those nested `merge` functions will be called before combining the fields of `existing` and `incoming`, as desired:
+Fortunately, you can find a helper function called `options.mergeObjects` in the options passed to the `merge` function, which generally behaves the same as `{ ...existing, ...incoming }`, except when the `incoming` fields have custom `merge` functions.
+When `options.mergeObjects` encounters custom `merge` functions for any of the fields in its second argument (`incoming`), those nested `merge` functions will be called before combining the fields of `existing` and `incoming`, as desired:

 ```ts
 const cache = new InMemoryCache({